Centiment-io/neuroBN/Readme.md

 # Bayesian Networks for Neuroscience

 <h2>NEW FEATURE!</h2>
-I just wrote a Python wrapper for the GOBNILP project - a state-of-the-art integer programming solver for Bayesian network structure learning that can find the EXACT Global Maximum of any score-based objective function!
+I just wrote a Python wrapper for the GOBNILP project - a state-of-the-art integer programming solver, written in C, for Bayesian network structure learning that can find the EXACT Global Maximum of any score-based objective function!
 It also links to CPLEX for incredible speed.
 The wrappers can be found in the "pyGOBN" project at www.github.com/ncullen93/pyGOBN.
 For an overview of GOBNILP or to see its unbelievable benchmarks on even the most massive Bayesian networks, visit https://www.cs.york.ac.uk/aig/sw/gobnilp/.
 A big thanks